 education and engagement

-Education and Engagement programs are supported by Mosaic Partners Circle Believers Frank Guzzetta & Paul Manville, Partners Circle Advocates Bobbie & Thomas Gottschalk, and the Mayor’s Office of LGBTQ Affairs.
+Education and Engagement programs are supported by the Mayor’s Office of LGBTQ Affairs, Nora Roberts Foundation, and Mosaic Partners Circle Champions Frank Guzzetta & Paul Manville, Partners Circle Advocates Bobbie & Thomas Gottschalk.

 about the programs